-If you like to fish for tautog, scup and sea bass over wrecks and rock piles, you know that pinpoint positioning—whether on the edges of the structure or on the high spot—often yields the biggest fish.
-To make the task easier, try using a marker buoy so that you can locate the exact spot you want to position the boat over.
+If you like to fish for tautog, scup, and sea bass over wrecks and rockpiles, you know that pinpoint positioning—whether on the edges of the structure or on the “high spot”—often yields the biggest fish.
+To make the task easier, try using a marker buoy to locate the precise spot you want to fish.

 Of course, you don’t need a fancy store-bought buoy to mark your spot.
-You can use a 2-liter soda bottle with heavy twine attached.
-Mark the line at 10’ intervals so you have a sense of where to tie off the line based on the depth shown on your sounder.
-Tie a heavy bank sinker to the end of the line and you’re in business!
+You can use a two-liter soda bottle with heavy twine attached.
+Mark the line at 10-foot intervals so you have a sense of where to tie off the line based on the depth shown on your sounder.
+Tie a heavy bank sinker or other weight to the end of the line and you’re in business!

-By the way, you can buy the American Bandit buoy on their website.
+By the way, you can buy the American Bandit buoy on their website or on Amazon.